Kong/docs.konghq.com/app/dev-portal/portals/customization/snippets.md

 * Edit the content of your Snippet in the middle panel using any Markdown or MDC, and you'll see a Live Preview in the right panel.

 {:.important}
+> **Notes:**
-> *Preview may not always be able to display parameterized values.
-When the Page is being rendered in your Portal, parameters will be resolved.
-Depending on the type of syntax used, the Preview may not reflect parameterized values in Page or Snippet views.*
+> * Preview may not always be able to display parameterized values.
+When the Page is rendered in your Portal, parameters will be resolved.
+Depending on the type of syntax used, the preview may not reflect parameterized values in Page or Snippet views.

-{:.note}
-> *Snippets are `Published` by default for ease of use.
-Until the Snippet has been referred to in a Page, it will not be displayed in the rendered portal.*

-{:.note}
+> * Snippets are published by default.
+The Snippet won't be displayed in your Portal until it's reused in a Page.
-> *Snippets will be created with the Default Page Visibility as set in your [Settings](/dev-portal/portals/settings/general)*
+> * Snippets are created with the default page visibility that is set in your [settings](/dev-portal/portals/settings/general).

-{:.important}
-> Snippets are limited to 1,000,000 characters.
+> * Snippets are limited to 1,000,000 characters.

 ### Reference a Snippet within a Page